germangar/whook/README.md

 * Symbol format:: ETHUSDT, ETHUSDTM, ETH/USDT, ETH/USDT:USDT

 * Account id: Just add the id.
 No command associated.
-Account id must include at least one character.
+Account id must include at least one non-numeric character and obviously it shouldn't be the same as any of the command names.

 * Commands:
 buy or long - places buy order.